2017-2018 Faculty Research Initiatives

 This project responds to the changing face of literary and textual scholarship in the digital age.
 The project centers on the concepts and practices forming around new scalable reading methods, many of which are imported from the sciences – everything from data mining and visualization to machine learning and network analysis.
 Bringing together a number of existing digital research initiatives and collaborations at the University of Chicago, the project aspires to foster a lab-like environment where scholars who work across different textual traditions and disciplines will help formulate a unique type of data-driven humanistic research called “Textual Optics.”
 This research will comprise a set of tools and interpretive methods that allow scholars to read textual archives through multiple lenses and scales of analysis, from single words up to millions of volumes.
 In particular, the project will consider how readers might move between close and distant readings of texts.
 Over the course of the project, participants will produce a set of technical interfaces and models for digital literary study that expand access to this kind of work for humanities scholars and facilitate a critical awareness of where these methods stand in relation to other analytic frameworks.
 Textual Optics is ultimately a call for a new approach to textual studies and a way to materialize it through sustained interdisciplinary collaboration.

-This project, the Neubauer Collegium’s first collaboration with the Court Theatre, will support the Visiting Fellowship of award-winning playwright, screenwriter, and director David Auburn.
+This project, the Neubauer Collegium’s first collaboration with Court Theatre, will support the Visiting Fellowship of award-winning playwright, screenwriter, and director David Auburn.
 Auburn’s first play, Proof, received the 2001 Pulitzer Prize, Tony Award, and New York Drama Critics Circle Award, and is set on the University of Chicago campus.
 His other plays include Lost Lake (2014), The Columnist (2012), The New York Idea (adaptation, 2010), and An Upset (2008), among others.
 As a Neubauer Collegium Visiting Fellow, Auburn will complete a stage adaptation of Saul Bellow’s picaresque novel The Adventures of Augie March for a world premiere production at Court Theatre.
-Working in collaboration with Larry Norman (Romance Languages and Literatures) and Charles Newell (Marilyn F. Vitale Artistic Director, Court Theatre), Auburn will lead a new exploration of this uniquely Chicago novel on the campus that both Bellow and Auburn called their academic home.
+Working in collaboration with Charles Newell (Marilyn F. Vitale Artistic Director, Court Theatre) and with members of the Court Theatre Faculty Advisory Council, chaired by Larry Norman (Romance Languages and Literatures), Auburn will lead a new exploration of this uniquely Chicago novel on the campus that both Bellow and Auburn called their academic home.

 How did the rapid spread of the railroad and telegraph in the late 19th century remake American life, economy, and policies?
 With the advent of the telegraph, communication over great distances became instantaneous.
 At the same time, railroads brought about rapid movements in people and goods.
 These technologies were not merely contemporaneous but deeply intertwined.
 Scholarly research on the implications of these twin technological transformations has hitherto been limited by an inability to examine when and where people gained access to these new networks, and the nature of that access.
 To address this gap, this project will produce a digital map of railroad stations and telegraph offices in the United States during the late 19th and early 20th centuries.
 This map will cover annual changes over a 30- to 40-year span of time in which these networks expanded to cover North America.
 Information for the map will come from recently digitized books that include tables from telegraph and railroad trade publications.
 Interdisciplinary collaboration will enable the team of scholars to compile and transcribe a large set of archival records and images, and unify work on communication infrastructure.
 The team will also create a website to crowd-source the transcription and geographic placement of railroad stations and telegraph offices.
 The data and maps generated through this process will be shared with researchers and the general public in the forms of interactive maps as well as downloadable data via a new website dedicated to the project.